rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/december.md

     The rapyuta.io platform displays the uploaded device log files in a paginated view and allows you to customize the view.
 For more information, [click here](/developer-guide/tooling-automation/logging/device-logs/#viewing-uploaded-log-files).

 #### Notable Fixes
-- Fixed Bug that occurs when device log upload is cancelled.
+- Fixed the bug that occurs when device log upload is cancelled.

 #### Improvements